-BU 381, 382 DIRECTED RESEARCH (1-3)
+BU 381/382 DIRECTED RESEARCH (1-3)

 Students are encouraged to pursue guided research in their own areas of business interest.
 The findings will be presented in a thoroughly documented formal business report.
-Requires permission of the Department Chair, academic advisor, and supervising professor.
+Requires permission of the Department Chair, Student Success Coach, and supervising professor.
 Fee